 As indicated above, incorporating different approaches is essential for studying the genetic underpinnings of complex phenotypes and the mechanisms governing microevolutionary processes.
 The painted lady, Vanessa cardui, represents a key study system for a wide array of evolutionary studies.
 It is the most cosmopolitan of all butterfly species (Talavera et al. 2018), and its migratory behavior includes a diverse repertoire of distinct phenotypes.
 In general, strictly migratory butterfly species need to sustain long-distance flight and have well developed navigational abilities (Stefanescu et al. 2016).
 Therefore, traits related to energy metabolism, sensory reception and the flight machinery likely have been under strong directional selection.
-In contrast to many other migratory butterfly species, painted lady is a non-diapausing, multigenerational migrant, with an annual migratory circuit covering areas with extreme environmental heterogeneity (Talavera and Vila 2016).
-Despite the high risks associated with such a migratory lifestyle, painted ladies have successfully colonized almost all continents, and the species harbors high levels of genetic diversity, indicating a large effective population size (Garcia-Berro et al. in prep).
-This is, at least partly, probably a consequence of the species’ ability to utilize an unusually wide range of host plants (Stefanescu et al. 2016; Celorio-Mancera et al. 2016).
-Until the era of high-throughput sequencing, the possibilities to gain insights into how the migratory and generalist lifestyle has been manifested at the level of the genome have been limited: genetic basis of migratory behavior only has been investigated in a few model species (e.g. the monarch butterfly) so far (Merlin and Liedvogel 2019).
+In contrast to many other migratory butterfly species, painted lady is a non-diapausing, multigenerational migrant, with an annual migratory circuit covering areas with extreme environmental heterogeneity (Talavera and Vila 2016; Menchetti et al. 2018).
+Despite the high risks associated with such a migratory lifestyle, painted ladies have successfully colonized almost all continents, and the species harbors high levels of genetic diversity, indicating a large effective population size (García-Berro et al. in prep).
+This is, at least partly, probably a consequence of the species’ ability to utilize an unusually wide range of larval host plants from multiple families ( Ackery 1988; Celorio-Mancera et al. 2016).
+Until the era of high-throughput sequencing, the possibilities to gain insights into how the migratory and generalist lifestyle has been manifested at the level of the genome have been limited: genetic basis of migratory behavior in insects only has been investigated in a few model species (e.g. the monarch butterfly) so far (Merlin and Liedvogel 2019).

 A key step for genomic analyses is the development of a high-contiguity genome assembly of the focal species together with a thorough genome annotation.
 A powerful method to generate a chromosome level physical assembly and ensure its spatial correctness is a construction of a linkage map.
 In this study, we present the first detailed linkage map of the painted lady and verify scaffolds from a previously available genome assembly based on long-read sequencing technology (Darwin Tree of Life project [DToL]; https://github.com/darwintreeoflife/darwintreeoflife.data/blob/master/species/Vanessa_cardui/Vanessa_cardui.md).
 We use the genome annotation and linkage information to quantify lineage-specific patterns of gene family evolution, relative TE abundance and how the regional recombination rate variation is associated with genomic features in the painted lady.
-Our analyzes complement earlier efforts to establish genomic tools for this species (Zhang et al. 2021; Connahs et al. 2016) and give novel insights into the overall genome structure, recombination rate variation and lineage-specific gene family expansions in this species, information that informs on the molecular mechanisms underlying genome evolution in butterflies in general and the formation of the complex migratory phenotype and extreme generalist lifestyle of the painted lady in particular.
+Our analyses complement earlier efforts to establish genomic tools for this species (Zhang et al. 2021; Connahs et al. 2016) and give novel insights into the overall genome structure, recombination rate variation and lineage-specific gene family expansions in this species.
+The results inform on the molecular mechanisms underlying genome evolution in butterflies in general and on the formation of the complex migratory phenotype and generalist lifestyle of the painted lady in particular.

 Results